wkumari/draft-vandergaast-edns-client-subnet/README.md

-Contavalli, et al.       Expires August 28, 2015               [Page 17]
+Contavalli, et al.     Expires September 22, 2016              [Page 17]

-Internet-Draft        Client Subnet in DNS Queries         February 2015
+Internet-Draft        Client Subnet in DNS Queries            March 2016

    In large-scale global networks behind a NAT device (but for example